Interacting with Amazon Simple Storage Service with components and automations - AWS App Studio

 1. In the left-hand navigation, choose the viewFile automation.

-3. In Output, enter {{results.GetObject1.Body.transformToWebStream()}}.
+3. For Output, enter {{results.GetObject1.Body.transformToWebStream()}}.
 This expression returns the contents of the action.

 Note

-• transformToWebStream: Returns a Stream, which must be consumed to retrieve the data.
-If used as an automation output, the automation handles this and the output can be used as a data source of an image or PDF viewer component.
+• transformToWebStream: Returns a stream, which must be consumed to retrieve the data.
+If used as an automation output, the automation handles this, and the output can be used as a data source of an image or PDF viewer component.
 It can also be used as an input to another operation, such as S3 PutObject.

 • transformToString: Returns the raw data of the automation, and should be used in a JavaScript action if your files contain text content, such as JSON data.
 Must be awaited, for example: await results.GetObject1.Body.transformToString();